SAP-samples/teched2024-IN180/exercises/ex2/README.md

 ![](/exercises/ex2/images/ex2_14.png)

 ## Connect to the Integration Directory
 Let us launch the start page of the Java instance (J2E), the entry point for us to get into the Process Integration tools.
-Click on Integration Builder to staring building an ICO in the Integration Directory section. <br>
+Click on Integration Builder to start building an ICO in the Integration Directory section. <br>

 ![](/exercises/ex2/images/ex2_1.png)